- Burien, WA, USA

 Join us in providing a fun, safe environment for youth that allows them to grow as individuals, develop positive relationships with others, and gain access to various resources and opportunities.
-Through a wide range of constructive enrichment and physical activities, we make a difference in the lives of our next generation.
+Through a wide range of constructive enrichment and physical activities, we make a difference in the lives of the next generation.

 Nature of Work